DawnVespero/Chi-Nata/README.md

 ### MacOS

 The method listed below is the vanilla method provided by the OS.
-If you want to apply these custom icons to system apps, I would recommend (IconChamp)[]
+If you want to apply these custom icons to system apps, I would recommend [IconChamp](https://www.macenhance.com/iconchamp.html) or a similar application of your choice.
+For IconChamp users, an .ict file is provided in the root folder which will install the theme automatically when opened.

 1. Open you application folder (Macintosh HD -> Applications)
 2. Select the application whose icon you want to change and open its info panel (⌘I)